CoDe-Neuro/academic-code-neuro/content/authors/lucas/_index.md

 interests:
 - I have a BSc in physics, a MSc in Physics (Statistical Physics and Complex Systems), and a PhD in Neuroscience.
--My research interests include Complex Systems, Computational Neuroscience and Machine Learning.
+- My research interests include Complex Systems, Computational Neuroscience and Machine Learning.

 #education:
 # courses: